US forces strike Houthi sites in Yemen as Biden says allied action hasn't yet stopped ship attacks

 ''When you say working, are they stopping the Houthis, no. Are they going to continue, yes," Biden said in an exchange with reporters before departing the White House for a domestic policy speech in North Carolina.

+''The crew observed the missiles impact the water near the ship," there were no reported injuries or damage and the ship continued on its way, Central Command said.

+The continued harassment of the ships has driven the U.S. and international partners to take extraordinary steps to defend them through a joint mission named Operation Prosperity Guardian, in which the consortium is trying to create a protective umbrella for the vessels by intercepting any missiles or drones that target them.
+It has also led the U.S. and British militaries to take measures to knock out missile sites, radars and air defense systems to try to tamp down the Houthis' ability to attack.
-Biden's comments followed another significant round of strikes Wednesday night, when the U.S. military fired another wave of ship- and submarine-launch missile strikes against 14 Houthi-controlled sites.
-The strikes were launched from the Red Sea and hit 14 missiles that the command also had deemed an imminent threat.

-His administration also has put the Houthis back on its list of specially designated global terrorists.
+On Wednesday the U.S. military fired another wave of ship- and submarine-launch missile strikes against 14 Houthi-controlled sites.
+That same day, the administration put the Houthis back on its list of specially designated global terrorists.
 The sanctions that come with the formal designation are meant to sever violent extremist groups from their sources of financing, while also allowing vital humanitarian aid to continue flowing to impoverished Yemenis.

+''These strikes will continue for as long as they need to continue,'' National Security Council spokesman John Kirby said Thursday, adding, ''I'm not going to telegraph punches one way or another.''

 ''We never said the Houthis would immediately stop,'' the Pentagon's deputy press secretary, Sabrina Singh, said at a briefing, when asked why the strikes have not seemed to stop the Houthis.
 Since the joint U.S. and British operation got underway last Friday, hitting 28 locations and struck more than 60 targets in that initial round, the Houthis' attacks have been ''lower scale,'' Singh said.